b00f/b00f.github.io/docs/_posts/2023-09-17-long_range_and_nothing_at_stake_problems.md

 ## Long Range problem

-In a Long-Range problem, an adversary chooses a block from the past and try to create an alternate chain starting from that block.
+In a Long-Range problem, an adversary chooses a block from the past and tries to create an alternate chain starting from that block.
 The main goal is to rewrite the blockchain's history.
 By doing so, they can add or remove transactions they desire.
-Because the fork begins from an earlier point in the blockchain, it is termed as "Long-Range" problem.
+Because the fork begins from an earlier point in the blockchain, it is termed a "Long-Range" problem.

 ![Long Range problem](../../../assets/images/long_range_problem.png)